ldionne/reveal-sampler/README.md

 ```

 The plugin will take the sample named `sample-name` in the source file whose
 path is given, and write it inside the `<code>` tag.
-It will also add the
+If no `sample-name` is
-`language-xxx` class to the `<code>` tag, where `xxx` is the extension of
+given, the whole file is included.
+The plugin will also add the `language-xxx`
-the source file, so that code highlighting triggers properly if set up.
-This
+class to the `<code>` tag, where `xxx` is the extension of the source file, so
-usually works out of the box, because [highlight.js][] can recognize the
+that code highlighting triggers properly if set up.
+This usually works out of
-extensions associated to most languages.
-If you need to explicitly set the
+the box, because [highlight.js][] can recognize the extensions associated to
-language to use (e.g. because the file extension is misleading), set the
+most languages.
+If you need to explicitly set the language to use (e.g. because
-`language-xxx` class yourself on the `<code>` tag and the plugin will leave
+the file extension is misleading), set the `language-xxx` class yourself on the
-it alone.
+`<code>` tag and the plugin will leave it alone.

 You can find an example of using the `sampler.js` plugin in the `example/`
 directory.